prashastbindal/notebook/docs/itd_dap2.md

 * As a student, I want to view notes for a course.
 * As a student, I want to upload notes for a course.
-* As a studemt, I want to be able to comment on notes.
+* As a student, I want to be able to comment on notes.
 * As a student, I want to be able to search and sort notes.

 ### Tasks